-The Community Enrichment Center (CEC) provides a wide range of noncredit professional development, career training and enrichment programs offered in short-course formats.
-Workshops, seminars and courses begin at various time intervals throughout each semester.
-Schedules describing course offerings are mailed twice annually to all postal patrons in the College's service regions with instructions on registration.
-The CEC webpage also includes schedule information as well as updates on locations, instructors and relevant topics.
-Many offerings are lifelong learning enrichment opportunities while others are job skills training and professional certificate programs.
-Courses are offered in a variety of locations, including the College campuses, centers and area partners who host classes.
-The non-credit courses offered to the community may be tailored specifically for employees of businesses or other organizations.
-Seniors age 60 and older residing service areas may be able to register three days prior to the start date of designated classes and enjoy considerable discounts on many classes.
+The Community Enrichment Center (CEC) provides a wide range of noncredit professional development, career training, and enrichment programs.
+These are offered in short-course formats and begin at various times throughout each semester.
+Course offerings feature lifelong learning enrichment opportunities, as well as job skills training and professional certificate programs.
+These include training for careers such as Certified Nurse Assistant, Pharmacy Technician, Phlebotomy Technician, Child Development Associate, among many others.
+Non-credit courses offered to the community may be tailored specifically for employees of businesses or other organizations.
 For more information, call (417) 447-8888 or visit www.otc.edu/community.